 (1) Directors fees are amounts accrued under the Company's deferred share unit plan as described in Note 11 (d).
-For the three month periods ended July 31, 2023 and 2022, \$15,000 in directors fees was accrued and included in accrued liabilities to represent the amount entitled by the independent directors as at the period end.
-These were settled with the issuance of the DSUs in February and August, 2023, respectively.
+For the three and six month periods ended October 31, 2023 and 2022, \$15,000 in directors fees was accrued each quarter and included in accrued liabilities to represent the amount entitled by the independent directors as at the period end.
+These were settled with the issuance of the DSUs in February, August and November 2023, respectively.